JetBrains/Qodana/topics/inspection-profiles.md

 - The last phase suggests additional checks that are not so vital for the project but still beneficial.
 To avoid overwhelming, Qodana analyzes only a fraction of the code, just enough to show you the possible outcome.

-[//]: # (We recommend the following Qodana UI guidance to create the most effective profile you can support for your project.)

 ## Custom profiles

 %product% provides flexible profile configuration capabilities using the YAML format, such as: